Atharva12105/gmail-to-sheets/README.md

 	2. Enable the following APIs:
 	•	Gmail API
 	•	Google Sheets API
-	3. Create an OAuth 2.0 Client ID and select Desktop App as the application type.
+	3. Create an OAuth 2.0 Client ID.
+	•	Application type: Desktop App
-	4. Download the generated credentials.json file.
+	4. Download the credentials.json file.
-	5. Place the file inside the project directory: credentials/credentials.json
+	5. Place it inside:credentials/credentials.json

 Step 5: Configure Google Sheet

-- Create a Google Sheet
+	•	Create a Google Sheet.
-- Add headers in row 1:
+	•	Add the following headers in the first row:
-  - From
+	•	From
-  - Subject
+	•	Subject
-  - Date
+	•	Date
-  - Content
+	•	Content
-- Copy the Spreadsheet ID from the URL
+	•	Copy the Spreadsheet ID from the URL.
+	•	Update config.py with:
+	•	Spreadsheet ID
-- Update `config.py` with the Sheet ID and name
+	•	Sheet name

-Step 6: Run the Script
-        python -m src.main
+Step 6: Run the Script:- python -m src.main

-        On first run:
-	•	Browser opens for OAuth login
+      	•	Browser opens for OAuth consent on first run
-	•	Token is saved locally
+	    •	Token is stored locally
-	•	Emails are processed
+	    •	Emails are fetched and logged

 3. Design Explanations